agrrh/agrrh.com/technical/pelican.md

 service nginx reload
 ```

+You could save this as Git `post-update` hook or something.

 ## Customizing the view

 Feel free to edit the theme static files.
 For example, I did so to enable on-click zoomig for images.